scchess/Qualimap/doc/tools.rst

   - The strand-specifity.

-Additionaly the tool allows to calculate 5' and 3' prime coverage bias.
+  - When a transcriptome GTF file is provided the tool allows to calculate 5' and 3' prime coverage bias.

 To access the tool use :menuselection:`Tools --> Compute counts`.